Discovering the 5 Lesser Known Places in Malaysia

 Warm beaches, perfect for sunbathing and calm waters teeming with marine life make Pangkor Island an ideal destination.
 In recent years, Pangkor Island has been marketed as a budget beach destination, a name it lives up to splendidly.
 Rooms at the resorts on Pangkor Island are affordable, beginning at SGD55.

-How to get there: Getting to Pangkor is convenient – Golden Coach, Sri Maju and Konsortium Express offer express bus services to Lumut.
-From Lumut, hop on a ferry to Pangkor Island for no more than $5.
+How to get there: You can take an express bus from Singapore to Lumut by Sri Maju or Starmart.
+From Lumut, hop on a ferry to Pangkor Island for MYR5(1-way).

 Ever wanted to be amidst lush greenery and an array of flora and fauna?